schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Tailed Reins

-A essential arbitrator brushs a arrow at a mated opening.
+A essential arbitrator brushs an arrow at a mated opening.

 ## Doorway